 Hot glue gun

-Besides the plant you will need to download the wrapper template, some scrap paper and a pretty Valentine themed cardstock paper.
-I had three to chose from and chose the wripped wallpaper cardstock.
+Besides the plant, you will need to download the wrapper template, some scrap paper, and a pretty Valentine-themed cardstock paper.
+I had three to choose from and chose the ripped wallpaper cardstock.

 Valentine Gift Plant Wrapper

 Start by downloading and printing out the wrapper template.
 Cut scrap paper into a 12 by 12-inch piece.
 Fold in half.
 I used brown paper, but old wrapping paper, or newspaper are other ideas.
 Fold the scrap paper in half and then place the dashed line of the downloaded template along the fold.
 Cut and then open to create your pattern.

 Cut the circle out from the downloaded template.

 Line up the wrapping pattern to the bottom corners of your cardstock and place the circle where you have room.

 Place the cardstock circle good side down and add a large dollop of hot glue to the middle.
 Crinkle fold the outside of the cardstock around the outside of the flower pot by pushing the cardstock up all the way around.

 Note: I did a video of this portion but I was not in the view correctly.
 I did manage to grab some snapshots of the video though.